The Humble Beginnings Of Van Veen Nursery

 Kathy Van Veen: Continuing The Legacy

-Kathy Van Veen assumed management in 2003 with the passing of his father, Ted.
-She brings the accumulated knowledge of her ancestors to the nursery and is said to be able to "root a pencil".
+Kathy Van Veen assumed management in 2003 with the passing of her father, Ted.
+She brought the accumulated knowledge of her ancestors to the nursery and was said to be able to "root a pencil".

-Following family tradition, she is also active with the American Rhododendron Society and was awarded the ARS Gold Medal in 2011.
-She is also active in the Crystal Springs Rhododendron Garden.
+Following family tradition, she was also active with the American Rhododendron Society and was awarded the ARS Gold Medal in 2011.
+She was also very active in the maintenance and development of Crystal Springs Rhododendron Garden.
+Kathy passed away in 2017, bequeathing the nursery to the Portland Chapter of the American Rhododendron Society.
+An independent non-profit 501c3 corporation was formed as the Van Veen Heritage Garden, under a conservation easement, to further the work of the Van Veen family.

 Visit Our Nursery

 Between January and June, thousands of different Rhododendrons, Camellias, and azaleas bloom each year at our nursery.
-Stop by to see our historic greenhouses, heritage trees, 80-year-old rhododendrons, and the world's cutest cats.
-We might even be persuaded to show you the Japanese version of rhododendrons in America.
+Schedule a time to see our historic greenhouses, heritage trees, and 80-year-old rhododendrons.